 Il cost of renovation work for the reconstruction of the garden flooring varies depending on the dimensions of the surface to be covered and by type of floor from outside purchased.
 Usually, the tiles are sold per square meter and can have a cost ranging from a few tens of euros up to many hundreds of euros, depending on their quality and their value.

 In fact, some materials for outdoor floors, such as wood and terracotta, are much more expensive than other cheaper ones, such as porcelain stoneware and concrete.
 To save money, you can buy cheap outdoor floors in stocks deriving from stocks, surpluses or canceled orders from building stores.
-Finally, in addition to the price of outdoor flooring, we must take into account cost of installation which can have a considerable impact on the final investment.
-There different types of installation:
+Finally, in addition to the price of outdoor flooring, we must take into account cost of installation which can significantly affect the final investment.
+Exist different types of installation:

-- Laying with glue: occurs through the use of special adhesives, liquid or powder, which guarantee the complete fixing of the tiles on the ground or on existing floors.
+- Laying with glue: takes place through the use of special glues, liquid or powder, which guarantee the complete fixing of the tiles to the ground or to pre-existing floors.
 It is mainly used for stoneware flooring and requires specialized personnel to be applied.
-Its cost varies depending on the size of the surface to be covered;
+Its cost varies according to the size of the surface to be covered;

 - Interlocking installation: this type of installation is typical of cheap outdoor wooden and rubber floors.
 Thanks to this system, the tiles and strips are fitted together easily and quickly, without the need for additional products.
 The interlocking installation can also be carried out by those who are not very familiar with construction work and are among the cheapest in the industry.